OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/New-PSDrive.md

 ### None

-You can't pipeline input to this cmdlet.
+You can't pipe objects to this cmdlet

 ## OUTPUTS

 ### System.Management.Automation.PSDriveInfo

+This cmdlet returns a **PSDriveInfo** object representing the created drive.

 ## NOTES

+PowerShell includes the following aliases for `Get-PSDrive`:

+- All platforms:
+  - `ndr`
+- Windows:
+  - `mount`

 `New-PSDrive` is designed to work with the data exposed by any provider.
 To list the providers available in your session, use `Get-PSProvider`.
 For more information about providers, see